Thomas Built Buses: Environmental stewardship

 In 2011, the High Point facilities of Thomas Built Buses achieved Zero-Waste-to-Landfill status in its vehicle production.
 A year later, the company was designated a North Carolina Environmental Steward, citing its superior environmental performance, commitment to continued reduction of its environmental impact, and demonstrated commitment to exceed compliance regulations.

 In late 2017, in line with each major school bus manufacturer, Thomas unveiled a fully electric school bus prototype.
 The Saf-T-Liner C2 Jouley (deriving its name from the unit of energy) is scheduled to enter full production during 2020.

 2020-present

+In July 2024, Thomas Built Buses revamped the model into the Saf-T-Liner HDX2, which takes design cues from the Type C Saf-T-Liner C2.
+In March 2025, Thomas Built Buses announced the new Saf-T-Liner EFX2 which, like the HDX2, takes design cues from the Saf-T-Liner C2.
+Both newly introduced buses will be produced in the same Archdale, North Carolina plant as the C2.
+This marks the full transition of Type-D production to the Saf-T-Liner C2 Facility (now the Saf-T-Liner Facility).

 Products

 Thomas Built Buses is a manufacturer of school bus bodies in cutaway van (Minotour), conventional (early Mighty-Mite series) (Saf-T-Liner C2), and transit-style (Saf-T-Liner EFX/HDX) configurations.
 Other bodies produced by the company include derivatives of its school bus designs (activity buses and child-care buses) along with buses for commercial use; some vehicles are intended for specialty use.

 Alongside diesel-fueled vehicles, dependent on product line, Thomas buses are also offered with alternative-fuel options, including propane, CNG, gasoline, and fully electric powertrains.